gino0631/pkg/README.md

 </project>
 ```

-The most important configuration parameter is `root`, which specifies the payload to be installed.
+The most important configuration parameter is `root`, which specifies the directory containing the payload to be installed.
 Its contents should be relative to the root directory on a target system.

 The creation of the payload is out of the scope of this project, and should be performed using other means as appropriate.
 For example, if building a Java application installer, it might be convenient to start with a skeleton directory structure like this:
 ```sh